Theta rank, levelness, and matroid minors

-We now introduce the combinatorial point configurations that are our main object of study.
+We now introduce the combinatorial point confi\-gurations that are our main object of study.
 Matroids and their combinatorial theory are a vast subject and we refer the reader to the book by Oxley~\cite{Oxley} for further information.

 \begin{defi} A \Defn{matroid} of rank $k$ is a pair $\MM = (E,\mathcal{B})$ consisting of a finite ground set $E$ and a collection of bases $\emptyset\neq \mathcal{B}\subseteq \binom{E}{k}$ satisfying the basis exchange axiom: for $B_1,B_2 \in \BB$ and $x \in B_1 \setminus B_2$ there is $y\in B_2\setminus B_1$ such that $(B_1 \setminus x)\cup y \in \BB$. \end{defi}